 LP pressed on virgin vinyl with an inner sleeve and free download card.
 A limited supply pressed on pink vinyl.
+Watch the unboxing video here.
 CD in 4 panel mini-LP style gatefold package.

 Nighttime Birds and Morning Stars is Sarah Louise’s most fearless work to date.
 Louise broadens beyond folk forms on her latest, turning streams of raw electric guitar into entire oceans of aural texture.
 Her rich playing is warped beyond recognition through inventive synthesizing and digital manipulations.
 The innovative songs share warmth and compositional tendencies with Deeper Woods; however, remarkably, Sarah Louise’s stunning sophomore Thrill Jockey album breaks through the boundaries of solo guitar, bearing little resemblance to its predecessors.